MrConan1/lunar2_eb_sat_tools/l2_text_decode/readme.md

-This is a preliminary dialog text decoder for L2 Eternal Blue on Sega Saturn.
+This is a dialog text dumper for L2 Eternal Blue on Sega Saturn & PSX.
 Common battle/item text decoding is not supported, the format for that is different.
 Input are "ES" script files (Header of 0x45530001)
+  Saturn Files will output in utf-8 format.
+  JP PSX Files will output in sjis format.
+  US PSX Files will output in standard ascii.